-The remainder of the portfolio (i.e. beyond the minimum share of 90%) may also promote environmental and social characteristics but is not systematically covered by ESG analysis.
-These assets may include securities for which ESG analysis may be carried out after the financial instrument in question is acquired by the fund.
-Cash and derivatives are also included under "#2 Other".
+The remainder of the portfolio (i.e. beyond the minimum share of 90%) may include securities for which ESG analysis may be carried out after the financial instrument in question is acquired by the Fund.
+Cash (and equivalent instruments) and derivatives (used for hedging or exposure purposes) are also included under "#2 Other".

-At corporate issuer level, investments that are not sustainable investments are assessed to ensure compliance with global standards on environmental protection, human rights, employment practices and anti-corruption measures through controversy screening ("standards-based" approach).
-These investments are analysed on the basis of the minimum safeguards in place to ensure that their business activities comply with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights.
+At issuer level (for equities and corporate bonds), investments that are not sustainable investments are assessed to ensure compliance with global standards on environmental protection, human rights, employment practices and anti-corruption measures through controversy screening ("standards-based" approach).
+These investments are analysed on the basis of the minimum safeguards in place to ensure that their business activities comply with the OECD Guidelines for

+Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights.